 Abuse in Later Life

 On average, Maine residents are among the oldest in the nation.
 As a state, we are increasingly aware of the toll elder abuse is taking on our neighbors and our communities.
-Elder abuse can take many forms, but most is perpetrated by adult children or spouses.
+Abuse in later life can take many forms, but most is perpetrated by adult children or spouses.

 Many cases could be described as domestic abuse in later life, in which people have endured and survived many years of abuse and control at the hands of their partner or spouse.
 Now, as elders, they face continued abuse with new vulnerabilities.
 This is the type of elder abuse that we at MCEDV work most closely to address.

 In many ways, domestic abuse in later life follows patterns we see at any age.
 But some factors can be especially present for older folks:

 - Older adults may be especially physically vulnerable or easily isolated.
-They may depend upon the abusive person for their basic everyday needs like cooking, bathing, and transportation, especially in declining health.
+They may depend upon the abusive person for their basic everyday needs like cooking, bathing, and transportation, especially declining health.
 It may be more difficult to safely escape the violence if an individual’s mobility is limited.
 An abusive person may tamper with adaptive technologies that are essential for a person’s autonomy.
 For example, smashing hearing aids or keeping wheelchairs or walkers out of reach.
 Conversely, it may be the abusive person whose health declines, and their partner is in the position of caring for them in the face of the past, and sometimes ongoing, abuse.

 - Economic challenges pose significant obstacles for many survivors, regardless of age.
-Many older adults live on fixed incomes and may be unable to afford to live independently, even if they wish to do so.
+Many older adults live on fixed incomes and may not afford to live independently, even if they wish to do so.
 Leaving home could mean saying goodbye to the place they have lived for many decades, perhaps even where they raised their family.
-The abusive person may have sole control of all of the household’s finances, and that can seem quite normal to the outside world.
+The abusive person may have sole control of all of the household’s finances, which can seem quite normal to the outside world.